| Neoplastic Disorders :

 cells of the bone marrow stroma liberating interferon b.
 The last, in turn,

 would inhibit the red cell series colony formation.
+The low concentration of serum

 iron seems also to be responsible for erythropoiesis.
+In face of those

 considerations we can conclude that the relative collapse on the bone marrow